Google

 ADVERTISEMENT

 Adani Power and Druk Green Power Corp.
-Ltd. (DGPC), a state-owned generation utility, signed the Shareholders Agreement (SHA) for setting up a 570 MW Wangchhu hydroelectric project in the Himalayan Kingdom of Bhutan today.
+Ltd (DGPC), a Bhutanese government-owned generation utility, on Saturday signed a Shareholders' Agreement (SHA) to set up a 570 MW Wangchhu hydroelectric project in the Himalayan kingdom of Bhutan.

 The agreements were signed in the presence of Dasho Tshering Tobgay, Bhutan’s Prime Minister and Gautam Adani, Chairman, Adani Group, to initiate the implementation of the peaking run-of-river Wangchhu hydroelectric project on a BOOT (Build, Own, Operate, Transfer) model.

-₹60 billion is the investment for the Wangchhu project, which will be used in setting up the renewable energy power plant and related infrastructure.
-With the preparation of the detailed project report already completed, construction work is expected to begin by the first half of 2026, and the completion is targeted within five years of groundbreaking.
+The Wangchhu project will see investment of ₹6,000 crore, which will be used to set up the renewable energy power plant and related infrastructure.
+With the preparation of the detailed project report already completed, construction work is expected to begin by the first half of 2026, and completion is targeted within five years of groundbreaking.

 "Bhutan and India have, since the 1960s, worked closely together to harness the huge hydropower potential that Bhutan is endowed with.
 This cooperation in hydropower has immensely benefited both countries and is considered the cornerstone of the exemplary and friendly relations that the two countries enjoy.
 As Bhutan endeavours to become a High Income GNH (Gross National Happiness) Country within the next decade, access to reliable and affordable electricity from its renewable energy resources, such as hydropower and solar, will be critical to enable other investments to drive its economic growth,” said Dasho Chhewang Rinzin, MD, DGPC.